If you have knee or joint pain, you must look at and address these 4 components to correct the root cause of the problem.

 - Degenerative Factors

 The second component is, what kind of degenerative factors are going on within that joint?
-We use regenerative stem cell therapy and PRP to help slow down and reverse the degenerative process that happens within our joints today.
+We use regenerative therapy and PRP to help slow down and reverse the degenerative process that happens within our joints today.

 This component is the one that is often missed today by medical doctors and physical therapists.
 Your nerves control every single organ, tissue, cell in your body including your muscles.
 Christopher Reeve’s is a good example of missing the neuro-vascular component – nerve damage caused complete shutdown of his muscles and organs.
 When nerves get severed – it causes muscles and organs to not work as well as they should or not work at all.
 If the nerves get slightly irritated, the muscles become tight or weak and don’t allow proper mechanics to happen within the joints.